 In addition to completing the general education requirements, each student must pursue at least one area of knowledge in depth.
 This is done by completing the requirements for a major concentration.
-In order to declare a major, the student must come to the Registrar's Office and pick up a Declaration of Major Form (or print the one provided: Click Here).
+In order to declare a major, the student must come to the Registrar's Office and pick up a Declaration of Major Form (or print the one from the links at the bottom of this page).
 This form needs to be completed and signed by both the Department Chairperson and the academic adviser before filing it with the Registrar's Office.

 Some students may plan interdepartmental majors composed of courses selected from several departments but all contributing to some unified purpose or theme.